Azure-Samples/ms-identity-python-django-tutorial/README.md

 ### Step 1: Prepare the web app for deployment

+1. Go to the requirements.txt file.
+Uncomment the `psycopg2` binary before deployment to allow the deployed app to interact with the postgres database that we will set up.
-1. (optional) If you plan on interacting with the production Django database from your local machine, you must install postgres dependencies.
+   1. (optional) If you plan on interacting with the production Django database from your local machine, you must install postgres dependencies locally as well.
+This will be dependent on what system you're running your code on.
 Go to the requirements.txt file.
 If you are running on Windows, uncomment the `psycopg2` dependency.
-If you are running on Mac, uncomment `psycopg2-binary` dependency.
+If you are running on MacOS, uncomment `psycopg2-binary` dependency instead (leave `psycopg2` commented out on MacOS installation).
+Use `pip install -r requirements.txt --upgrade` to install.
-2. (optional) To deploy your app more securely, you must omit any secrets from the aad.config.json and Sample/settings.py file and import them securely into your app.
+1. (optional) To deploy your app more securely, you must omit any secrets from the aad.config.json and Sample/settings.py file and import them securely into your app.
 You **may skip the rest of this section** and proceed to [Step 2: Prepare the app service and database](#step-2-prepare-the-app-service-and-database) if you are doing a test deployment with a development Azure Active Directory App registration that does not have any sensitive data. **It is not secure to deploy secrets in a config file to a production application**.

 <details>